 We aim to provide a variety of experiences that will encourage the children to reach their full mathematical potential by developing a positive and confident attitude towards maths.

-The teaching of mathematics provides opportunities for spiritual, moral, social and cultural dimensions by providing opportunities for the children to work together.
 Through working together, children learn to co-operate and listen to others ideas and opinions.
 Ancient number systems, those from other cultures and the adaptation of own number systems offer a cultural dimension.

 The aims of the National Curriculum for maths are to ensure that children: